danielsollondon/azvmimagebuilder/aibApril2019Update.md

-# Azure VM Image Builder March 2019 Update
+# Azure VM Image Builder April 2019 Update

 Release Date : 15th April 2100 PST
 This is an exciting release, this is the high level: